Contact Information and Links

 Addressing faculty: The default address for faculty within the IS/CS department is by first name without title (Mr., professor, etc)

 Direct Instruction: Direct instruction occurs when the instructor lectures, models, or demonstrates skills, concepts, and techniques.
 You are expected to pay atttention, ask questions, and otherwise be engaged with the instruction during these times.
+Browsing during instruction tells me you are bored and wish to be somewhere else.
+Please leave if you feel that way instead of sharing your misery with all of us.

 Online Learning Management System